certinize/docs/backend/README.md

     - Method: POST
     - Path: /issuances
-    - Description: Transfer an e-Certificate to a recipient(s).
+    - Summary: Transfer an e-Certificate to a recipient(s).
+    - Description: Transfer generated e-Certificate(s) inside an e-Certificate collection.
+The recipient(s) is indicated in the collection metadata.

 **Request**